stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 The Company has a relatively low threshold for maintaining an Active status, defined as:

-* Adding one or more Referrers in any 12 month rolling period, who in turn refer 50 or more new paid users within that same period; or
+* adding one or more Referrers in any 12 month rolling period, who in turn refer 50 or more new paid users within that same period; or
-* Directly referring 250 or more new paid users in any 12 month rolling period
+* directly referring 250 or more new paid users in any 12 month rolling period

 For the avoidance of doubt, “new paid users” means a new paid user subscription added to #stratapp, for a user that was not subscribed prior to the 12 month rolling period.